Hasselblad: Post-war

 In 1954, they mated the groundbreaking new 38 mm Biogon lens designed by Ludwig Bertele of Zeiss to a shallow non-reflex body to produce the SWA (supreme wide angle, later changed to super wide angle).
 Though a specialty product not intended to sell in large numbers, the SWA was an impressive achievement, and derivatives were sold for decades.
 Hasselblad took their two products to the 1954 photokina trade show in Germany, and word began to spread.

 In 1953, a much-improved camera, the 1000 F was released.
 It too had a focal-plane shutter which led to its final replacement by the 500 C but nonetheless provided a big leg up in the medium format.
-It had a very fine 250 mm f4 Sonnar sport lens that made it a great wildlife camera.
+It had a 250 mm f4 Sonnar sport lens.
 Lenses ranged from a 60 mm Distagon, standard 80 mm Planar, and on up to the 250 mm.

 In December 1954, the 1000 F camera received a rave review from the influential American photography magazine, Modern Photography.
 They put over 500 rolls of film through their test unit, and intentionally dropped it twice, and it continued to function.
 But the 1000 F also had shutter problems and finally gave way to the lens-mounted, tried-and-true Compur shutter, retaining its focal-plane shutter/curtain only to mask the film until the Compur shutter closed, then opened to expose the film.
 This was a far more dependable system, even though it meant having a shutter in each lens.